kirolos-esmat/Song-To-MP3/README.md

 10. Keep your YouTube API key safe and do not share it publicly.

 ## Important Note:
 Remember to store these credentials securely and avoid sharing them in public repositories or websites, as they grant access to your respective developer accounts and data.
-Once you have obtained the Spotify API credentials and YouTube API key, you can use them in the script provided earlier to make authenticated requests to these APIs.
+Once you have obtained the Spotify API credentials and YouTube API key, you can use them in the script to make authenticated requests to these APIs.